Repository

 - ruletype: pull_request

-parameters: # dismissStaleReviewsOnPush, requireCodeOwnerReview, requiredApprovingReviewCount, requiredReviewThreadResolution, requireLastPushApproval
+parameters: # dismissStaleReviewsOnPush, requireCodeOwnerReview, requiredApprovingReviewCount, requiredReviewThreadResolution, requireLastPushApproval, allowedMergeMethods

 requiredApprovingReviewCount: 1